-REV (1): Press this button to reverse the tape rapidly.
+◄◄ (3): Press this button to reverse the tape rapidly.
 Press it again to return to playing speed.
-The radio will play the last selected station while the tape reverses.
-You may select stations during REV operation by using TUNE.
+The radio will play while the tape reverses.

-FWD (2): Press this button to advance quickly to another part of the tape.
+▶▶ (4): Press this button to advance quickly to another part of the tape.
 Press the button again to return to playing speed.
-The radio will play the last selected station while the tape advances.
-You may select stations during FWD operation by using TUNE.
+The radio will play while the tape advances.

-PROG (3): Press this button to play the other side of the tape.
+SIDE (5): Press this button to change the side of the tape that is playing.

-(4): Press this button to reduce background noise.
-Note that the double-D symbol will appear on the display.
+RAND (6): Press this button to reduce background noise.
+The double-D symbol will appear in the display.

 Dolby Noise Reduction is manufactured under a license from Dolby Laboratories Licensing Corporation.
 Dolby and the double-D symbol are trademarks of Dolby Laboratories Licensing Corporation.
-TONE: Press this button to select a tone while playing a cassette.
-The tone that you set will be activated each time you play a cassette tape.